 In planning an academic program, students may encounter complex problems that even the most careful reading of this website will not resolve.
 CAS Academic Advising is staffed by personnel who can assist in the resolution of such issues or any other academic problems.
 Freshman and sophomore students who have not chosen a major will be provided special assistance in registering, selecting a major, and developing a comprehensive program for their studies by their advisors in CAS Academic Advising.
 Students with declared majors are assigned advisors in their departments.
 All College of Arts & Sciences students are encouraged to consult the staff in CAS Academic Advising for help with any academic problem.

 In June and July, the College of Arts & Sciences holds a series of two-day orientation sessions to help incoming freshmen and transfers begin their college experience on a positive note, with a personal and thorough introduction to the College of Arts & Sciences and the University.
-Conducted by faculty, staff, and students from the College, these sessions allow new students to meet other students, become acquainted with the campus, take placement tests, and participate in registration workshops.
+Conducted by faculty, staff, and students from the college, these sessions allow new students to meet other students, become acquainted with the campus, meet with advisors, and participate in workshops.
 Most important, the sessions ensure that incoming freshman and transfer students are properly registered for the fall semester.
 Information concerning the program is sent to each student accepted to the College of Arts & Sciences.

-Entering students who have indicated a tentative choice of major are assigned to or choose an advisor in the corresponding department.
+Entering students who have indicated a choice of major are assigned to an advisor in the corresponding department.
 All students are expected to meet with their advisors before registration and often during the semester to keep them informed of progress and to develop a strong mentoring relationship.

 Entering freshman or transfer students who have not indicated a choice of major are assigned an advisor at CAS Academic Advising, 100 Bay State Road, on the fourth floor.
 The academic advisors located there provide assistance to undeclared students until they select their majors.

-The Law School Admission Council (LSAC) and most law schools state specifically that a pre-law curriculum is not particularly advantageous or even desirable.
-Law schools look for skills in reading, analytical thinking, and written and oral communication; these skills can be gained in almost any curriculum.
-Boston University, therefore, does not offer a specific pre-law major.
-Instead, students are encouraged to choose classes based on their interest in the subject matter and their ability to do well in such classes.
-It is, however, important to develop those skills that are most likely to be utilized in law school and in the practice of law, such as written and oral communication skills and knowledge of current political and social issues.
-Additionally, students are urged to acquire a broad liberal arts foundation by taking courses in a number of different areas.
+Boston University does not offer a specific prelaw major.
+The Law School Admission Council (LSAC) and most law schools state specifically that a prelaw curriculum is not particularly advantageous or even desirable.
+Students are encouraged to pursue an academic program based on their interest in the subject matter and their ability to do well.
+Prelaw students are also advised to develop skills that are most likely to be utilized in law school and in the practice of law, such as critical reading, research, written and oral communication, organization, and knowledge of current political and social issues.